-So when they asked how I would work their new season collection into my own home, I didn’t think twice about giving my living room a much-needed makeover.
+Freedom has just revealed their new collection for autumn/winter 2015, and there’s a wide selection of homewares and furniture to covet.
+So when Freedom asked me how I would work their new season collection into my own home, I didn’t think twice about giving my living room a makeover.

 For me, winter isn’t necessarily about dark or moody colours.
 It’s about layering and mixing textures to create a sense of warmth.
 I really love the idea of the Danish concept of “hygge”, which doesn’t translate directly into English, but is central to their culture of creating a sense of cosiness at home.